How to Make a Chinoiserie Style Lamp with Decoupage

 I didn’t find this object at a flea market.
 I found it in our garage.
 Again.

 You might remember the discarded planters that I found in the garage and revived with paint and gold leaf.
-Those turned out to be one of my favorite DIY projects in recent memory.
+Those turned out to be among my favorite DIY projects, and they are still used today.

-In this case, it started off shiny white and I painted it a matte charcoal grey.
-I even made a fabric~covered shade for it ~ that I didn’t find.
+In this case, the ceramic lamp started shiny white, and I painted it a matte charcoal grey (Don’t ask me why.)
+I even made a fabric-covered shade for it.
+I don’t know what happened to that.

 You can see all the scratches from being moved around.
 I’m surprised it didn’t break from neglect.